JoeSz/Sticky-anything-without-cloning-it/README.md

 #### Class(es)

-This is the class what you can style, using CSS to design sticky element, on fixed positioning.
+This is the class what you can style, using CSS to design sticky element and placeholder, on fixed or ststic positioning.
 Sometimes it is good, if the element, after it is fixed, has a class, to identify its fixed state.
 Mainly for design purposes.

     $('.main-menu').stickThis({
-        fixedClass:'class-name'
+        fixedClass: 'class-name',
+	staticClass: 'class-name',
+        placeholderClass: 'class-name',
     });